-As the Church of England’s public profile on safeguarding and safeguarding policy workload increases at national level, the Church has decided to implement a new leadership structure for the National Safeguarding Team.
-This includes the creation of a Deputy Director role to lead on Casework and Strategy.
+As the Church of England’s public profile on safeguarding and safeguarding policy workload increases at national level, we are looking for a Deputy Director to lead on Safeguarding Casework and Strategy.

 A Basic DBS will be required